AdobeDocs/experience-manager-64.en/help/forms/using/form-bridge-apis.md

 discoiquuid: c05c9911-7c49-4342-89de-61b8b9953c83
 ---

-# Form Bridge APIs for HTML5 forms{#form-bridge-apis-for-html-forms}
+# Form Bridge APIs for HTML5 forms {#form-bridge-apis-for-html-forms}

 You can use the Form Bridge APIs to open a communication channel between an XFA-based HTML5 forms and your applications.
 The Form Bridge APIs provides a **connect** API to create the connection.